-• Enrollment will be limited to a maximum of two 16-week semesters.

-• Students will be assigned program code SPEC.STU.POSTBAC.
+- Enrollment will be limited to a maximum of two 16-week semesters. - Students will be assigned program code SPEC.STU.POSTBAC.
 When assigned, the program will be set to end two semesters from the start date.
-Return to Table of Contents

 Course Load Recommendations (Undergraduate & Graduate)